 4.4.
 The OBV Breakout Confirmation Strategy

+The breakout confirmation strategy is designed specifically to help minimize the risk of false breakouts.
 A true price breakout must be supported by a breakout in volume.
 If trading activity doesn’t participate, the move is likely a trap.

-- The Rules for a Bullish Breakout:
+The Rules for a Bullish Breakout:

-- Wait for the breach: Ideally, you want to see the line cross its own resistance ahead of price.
+- Wait for the OBV breach: Ideally, you want to see the OBV line cross its own resistance ahead of price.
 This is a leading indicator that buying activity is building up under the surface.

 - Stop loss: Place your stop loss below the breached level.

-5. How to Set Up and Use the OBV on MT4 and MT5
+5. How to Set Up the OBV Indicator (TradingView & MT4/MT5)

 6. The Limitations of the OBV Indicator